-The Master of Science (MS) in Counseling degree is designed to prepare individuals to work for the betterment of those around them.
-The School of Education's Counseling programs prepare competent, ethical, data-driven, culturally responsive and passionate counselors who become leaders in the profession.
-Our programs offer a nationally recognized evidenced-based counseling curriculum aligned with national and state standards, a distinguished faculty with extensive counseling experience, a strong support system through partnerships with schools districts and mental health settings, valuable clinical experience, and access to the resources of a world-renowned institution.
-The programs' curriculum and field experiences are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+The Master of Science (MS) in Counseling degree is designed to prepare individuals to be social justice advocates and leaders in the counseling profession.
+The mission of the School of

+Education's Counseling program is to prepare graduate students to serve as socially just School and Clinical Mental Health Counselors who implement theoretical, empirical, and practical frameworks that facilitate client growth and development, introspective awareness, and wellbeing in a global society.
+Our programs offer a nationally recognized evidenced-based counseling curriculum aligned with national and state standards, distinguished faculty with extensive counseling experience, a strong support system through partnerships with school districts and mental health settings, and access to the resources of a world-renowned institution.
 Students can choose to specialize in one of two concentrations: